In which I love talking about me

 Pre-August 2016 photos, when in daylight, were shot with a Nikon 18-70mm AF-S DX lens (about £60 on eBay).
 I should say one of those lenses, as I have killed three of them so far.
-After my third one died, on the same day as the Nikon D2Hs death mentioned above, I decided to get a lens without a built-in autofocus motor (being driven by the camera body), and ended up with a Nikon 28-80mm f/3.5-4.5 for my daylight shooting for about £80.
+I've since switched to a Nikon 18-200mm VR II.

 The only monster professional lens I've used for any of these photos was a 80-200 f/2.8 AF-D. I found myself almost never using it so I sold it.

 In case you missed it: this means that the majority of the photos on my website have been shot on a setup worth about £270, and you can make it cheaper than that if you want.
 If you like my photography, then go out and use whatever gear you have rather than worrying about cameras!